PushkinSharma/PushkinSharma.github.io/README.md

-# UI template for a Sneaker Store.
+# Front-end proposal for a Sneaker Store.